chmouel/raffi/README.md

 ### Script Feature

 You can define a script to be executed instead of a binary.
 The script will be executed using the default script shell `bash` unless you specify another one in `--default-script-shell`.
+The `binary` field is used to specify the interpreter for the script.

 Here is an example configuration with a script: